daviegourevitch/recall-bot/README.md

    - Read Messages/View Channels
    - Send Messages
    - Read Message History
+   - Use Slash Commands (if using threads)
 6. Invite the bot to your server with the appropriate permissions

+### Thread Support

+The bot supports both regular Discord channels and threads.
+When using a thread:
+- The bot will monitor all messages in the thread
+- Statistics will be posted in the same thread
+- The bot can read and respond to messages in threads

 ## Usage